 How to Submit

-*All abstracts will be blind-reviewed by the ISMPB Workshop organizers.
+All abstracts will be blind-reviewed by the Scientific Committee.

 Submission deadlines are 23:59 Central Daylight Time on the indicated submission date.

-IMPORTANT: Confirmations of accepted abstracts will be issued in December.
-If you have not received a confirmation email from us by January 31st, please Contact Us
+IMPORTANT: Confirmations of accepted abstracts will be issued late-May.
+If you have not received a confirmation email from us by May 30, please Contact Us

 Abstract Submission Guidelines